masif2002/google-cloud-digital-leader-notes/notes.md

 ![](img/security-2.png)

 ### Zero Trust Security model
 * In traditional IT security model, the security was implemented only at the network level.
-Users putside the network were supposed to be authenticated.
+Users outside the network were supposed to be authenticated.
 * But In ZTSM, every resource should have authentication at the resource-level as well.
 Even if an attacker gains access to the network, he needs to be authenticated for each resource as well.

 > Multi-Region in GCP always means that multiple regions in the same Continent (Asia, US, Europe)